Before starting an insulation project, figure out what insulation type you need and estimate the cost. This will help you save time, money, and hassle

 How Much Does Insulation Cost Per m²?

-After identifying your square meter coverage, proceed to calculate the overall cost.
+After identifying your square metre coverage, proceed to calculate the overall cost.
 Most insulation products are priced per m².
 Let’s say you’re planning to use Pink Batts Glasswool Ceiling Insulation (R5.0, 430mm width), which is currently priced at $11.57 per m² (including GST).

 Here’s how the cost breaks down: